IN10/awacs/readme.md

 ### Known problems
 Linking to any Linkedin-profile generally results in a 999 HTTP status code due to automated bot detection.
-This program ignores robot.txt files, but generally makes no attempt to appear as a legitimate user.
+This program ignores the robots.txt file on your own website, but makes no attempt to appear as a legitimate user.

 ### Exit codes
 The program returns an appropriate exit code based on its results: